-The Professional Development Committee (PDC) members are designated by having "professional development" in their job title or a majority of their job duties require developing and/or presenting professional development internally and externally.
+The Employee Engagement Committee (EEC) members are designated by having "professional development" in their job title or a majority of their job duties require developing and/or providing professional development and training internally and externally.
 These members are appointed for the duration of their employment at MCCB.
 Currently, those job titles are: